BDC Hamburger Icon

 1. Identify your goal.

-To save time, prevent disappointment and avoid costly mistakes, perform the following exercise when implementing SMART goals.
+To save time, prevent disappointment and avoid costly mistakes, perform the following exercise when you implement SMART goals.

 Exercise

 What are your goals?
 Writing down your goals helps to clarify your thinking.
-Can you stretch yourself both personally and in your business by setting three goals in each area?
+Can you stretch yourself both personally and professionally by setting three goals in each area.

 • Personal goals: